 Research capacity strengthening mechanisms

 Most donor/organizations provide short term funding for research capacity strengthening, hence research institutes in Southern countries do not receive the kind of predictable funds that would enable them to do long term planning, establishing their own research priorities and invest in creating strong research programmes.
-As a result most countries are doing responsive research rather than setting forward –looking research agenda driven by locally determined needs.
-HRP with its LID grants provides the recipient institutions a stable long term source of support.
+As a result most countries are doing responsive research rather than setting forward–looking research agenda driven by locally determined needs.
+HRP with its long-term institutional development grants provides the recipient institutions a stable long term source of support.
 It also helps in building processes and organizations for strengthening health research systems such as the establishment of ethics review committees.

-Building a critical mass with of academic and research centres in SRH has been an important part of institution-building efforts of HRP.
+Building a critical mass of academic and research centres in sexual and reproductive health has been an important part of institution-building efforts of HRP.
 Almost 40 years of HRP research capacity strengthening has led to the development of a substantial number of researchers who are currently at senior levels in prestigious institutions in their countries.
 Many of these scientists continue to support HRP in different ways in various advisory committees.
-Similar to TDR efforts, bringing those scientists together as ‘HRP Alumni’ will further strengthen research capacity strengthening efforts
+Bringing scientists together as ‘HRP Alumni’ will further strengthen research capacity strengthening efforts.

 An e-platform will be developed to connect HRP partners on the internet.
 The e-platform will serve to share resources such as on-line courses, and information on research tools available from other web sources.
-It will help to keep the HRP-ALLIANCE partners informed about HRP activities, publications such as guidelines global and regional estimates, knowledge translation activities and meetings HRP is organizing or taking part that is of interest.
+It will help to keep the HRP-Alliance partners informed about HRP activities, publications such as guidelines global and regional estimates, knowledge translation activities and meetings HRP is organizing or taking part that is of interest.
 It will help to promote horizontal communications keeping partners informed of each other’s activities and achievements.
-Relevant research-related social media tools such as Research Gate, RNS as well as professional social media platforms such as LinkedIn and Twitter accounts are currently being explored for this purpose in collaboration with TDR.
+Relevant research-related social media tools such as Research Gate, RNS as well as professional social media platforms such as LinkedIn and Twitter accounts are currently being explored for this purpose.